“A portrait is not made in the camera but on either side of it.” Edward Steichen

 David Nightingale is an internationally acclaimed photographer and instructor and is the Creative Director of Chromasia Training Limited.
 His clients include the Bahamas Ministry of Tourism, the Dubai International Financial Centre, the Arts Council in England, the Van Volxem winery in Germany, Sony UK, and Sony Middle East and Africa.
 He is also an instructor at the Gulf Photo Plus training events in Dubai.

 Jasmine Suite, Centre for Chinese Contemporary Art, Thomas Street, Manchester, M4 1EU.
 The venue is fully accessible.
 For more information on CFCCA, including how to get there, please follow the link here.

 Please book your ticket using the links below.
 You need to be signed in to do so.
-Special early bird tickets are available until one month before the event.
-These just £62.50 for Redeye Members and £72.50 for non-members.
+A special offer price of just £49.50 is available until the 1st December 2017.

 Whether you are an amateur, enthusiast or working photographer Redeye Academy aims to give you the best available training, development and support in contemporary photography.